Pasta alla Gricia is as rich as Rome, the city where it originated. It’s very easy and fast with simple ingredients and an incredibly delicious taste.

-I had this dish last year when I went to Rome to attend a few food photography classes.
-In the evening, my husband Enrico, who had come with me, and I went to a very nice restaurant: we ordered icon food from Rome’s culinary tradition.
-My Grigia was very peppery, the cook had very generously sprinkled it with ground pepper- but I managed to eat it all.
+I had this dish last year when I went to Rome for a few classes in food photography.
+In the evening, my husband Enrico and I went to a very nice restaurant where we ordered this iconic Roman food.
+My Gricia was very peppery as the cook had very generously sprinkled it with black pepper.
 Believe me, it was worth the effort.

-You may pair this tasty sauce with both long shape pasta, bucatini or tonnarelli, or short one such as rigatoni.
-I am used to having dry pasta, number 12 spaghetti, linguine or bucatini which the sauce perfectly cling to.
+You may pair this tasty sauce with both long pasta, bucatini or tonnarelli, or short pasta, such as rigatoni.
+I usually make it with #12 spaghetti, linguine, or bucatini where the sauce clings perfectly.

-In case guanciale is not peppery enough, you have to add black ground pepper in the pasta cooking water as it must be one of the main tastes of the recipe.
-Cook guanciale in a hot pan over medium-low heat, stir with a wooden spoon not to burn it.
-It must cook slowly without any oil to develop all its flavor, and release its own fat to toss pasta with.
+In case the guanciale is not peppery enough, add black ground pepper in the pasta cooking water as it should be one of the main flavors in the recipe.
+Cook guanciale in a hot pan over medium-low heat and stir it with a wooden spoon so that it doesn’t burn.
+It should cook slowly without any additional oil in order to bring out its flavor and release its fat before being tossed with the pasta.

 Essential hints for a successful recipe

-- Opt for peppery guanciale because it is far tastier;
+- Look for peppery guanciale because it is far tastier;

-- Be careful when you cook guanciale, it must be crispy, not burnt;
+- Be careful when you cook guanciale as it must be crispy but not burnt;

-- The recipe doesn’t want any extra oil, or cream: the spicy fat is provided by the guanciale itself;
+- The recipe doesn’t call for any extra oil or cream: the spicy fat from the guanciale is enough;

-- Save a little cooking water to make pasta sauce creamy and silky;
+- Save a little pasta cooking water to make the sauce creamy and silky;

-- Finely grate Pecorino to avoid any clumps.
-Thermal shock may spoil the sauce, so let the cooking water cool down a little and make sure Pecorino is completely melted.
+- Finely grate the Pecorino to avoid any clumps.
+Let the cooking water cool down a little and make sure Pecorino is completely melted.

 - Two methods guarantee a creamy and silky sauce.
-Put Pecorino cheese into a cold pan, add pasta when it is done and then add some cooking water, a twist of black pepper and the guanciale.
-Stir energetically with a wooden spoon to avoid any clumps.
-You may also blend Pecorino, very little oil, ground pepper and a scoop of cooking water with a hand mixer.
-Pour the cream onto pasta and toss until it is evenly coated.
+Put the Pecorino cheese in a cold pan, add the cooked pasta and then add some pasta cooking water, a twist of black pepper, and the guanciale.
+Stir well with a wooden spoon to avoid any clumps.
+You may also blend Pecorino, a very little pork fat, ground pepper, and a scoop of pasta cooking water with an immersion blender.
+Pour the cream onto the pasta and toss until it is evenly coated.
 Add the guanciale and more pepper.

 Best Italian Pasta alla Gricia

-- Cook pasta in plenty of salted boiling water;
+- Cook the pasta in plenty of boiling salted water;

 - Cook the fat in the pan over medium-high heat and add a scoop of pasta cooking water;

-- Two minutes earlier than the cooking time stated on the package instructions, drain pasta very al dente with a mesh skimmer directly into the pan with the guanciale fat; reserve a few scoops of cooking water (as it is very rich in starch, it makes pasta creamier and smoother);
+- Two minutes before the end time stated on the pasta cooking instructions, drain the pasta with a mesh skimmer and add it directly to the pan with the guanciale fat along with a few scoops of pasta cooking water, which is rich in starch and makes the pasta creamier;

-- Add a scoop of cooking water and sauté over high heat; add the guanciale dices and half go the grated Pecorino a little at a time;
+- Add a scoop of pasta cooking water and sauté it over high heat; add half of the grated Pecorino, a little at a time;

-- Sprinkle with ground pepper, and add another scoop of water;
+- Sprinkle the mix with ground pepper and add another scoop of water;

-- Add the remaining Pecorino, save a little to garnish; toss well until pasta is evenly coated.
-Don’t worry if it doesn’t melt instantly, stir energetically with a wooden spoon: the heat of the pan, and the starch of the water will turn the pecorino into a smooth toothsome sauce.
+- Add most of the remaining Pecorino; toss well until the pasta is evenly coated.
+Don’t worry if it doesn’t melt instantly; stir well with a wooden spoon.
+The heat of the pan and the starch of the water will turn the pecorino into a smooth delicious sauce.

-- Garnish with Pecorino and more pepper; serve very hot.
+- Garnish the pasta with the guanciale pieces and the remaining Pecorino and more pepper; serve it very hot.